argoproj/argo-events/docs/setup/resource.md

             value: my-workflow

-**Note:** The `label` and `fields` under `filter` are used at the time of setting up the watch by the gateway.
-If you want to filter the objects based on the `annotations` or some other fields, use the `Data Filters` available in sensor.
+**Note:** The `label` and `fields` under `filter` are used at the time of setting up the watch by the event-source.
+If you want to filter the objects based on the `annotations` or some other fields, use the `Data Filters` available in the sensor.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/FAQ/).